alsong/vultr-object-storage/README.md

-# vultr-object-storage
+# v-object-storage
-Vultr object storage with nodejs
+sample code for vultr object storage with nodejs